sund0g/react-tutorial/README.md

 7. Install [babel-core](https://www.npmjs.com/package/babel-core) and [babel-loader](https://www.npmjs.com/package/babel-loader),

 		yarn add babel-core babel-loader
 	Babel-core is used by webpack to convert JSX.
 Babel-loader is used by webpack to use babel when using certain files.

 8. Install webpack dev server (**NOTE** specifying specific version to avoid webpack-cli conflict.),

 		yarn add webpack-dev-server@2.5.1

+9. Install the babel plugin [transform class properties](https://babeljs.io/docs/en/babel-plugin-transform-class-properties)

+		yarn add  babel-plugin-transform-class-properties
+	This enables us to use class properties instead of standard ES6 syntax.
+This is useful for event handlers as they usually have issues maintaining the 'this' binding.

 # Sync code
 Clone this repo to your local development environment.